risc0/risc0/docs/metal-optimization-progress.md

 reproducing the original fully optimized eval-check failure mode.

-On the M5 Max this passes the current serial rv32im suite with eval-check CPU verification, the non-serial rv32im harness, and small-to-medium composite and succinct datasheet runs.
-It is faster than the CPU-eval-check safety fallback on the filtered `fib prove/poseidon2` benchmark, but this still needs longer stress testing before becoming the default.
+On the M5 Max this passes the current serial rv32im suite with eval-check CPU verification, the non-serial rv32im harness, and 1M-row composite plus 64K-row succinct datasheet runs.
+It is much faster than the CPU-eval-check safety fallback on the filtered `fib prove/poseidon2` benchmark, but this still needs longer stress testing before full Metal eval-check becomes the runtime default.

 For the best local proving throughput, start with `ProverOpts::fast()` or `ProverOpts::composite()`.
 This produces a composite STARK receipt: fastest,